digitallinguistics/data-explorer/README.md

 * `explorer.digitallinguistics.io`

 This project will be a Node.js-based server with (mostly) static pages (otherwise data for ALL languages would have to be stored locally), using Handlebars templating.

-The user should be able to browse data by Project or Language (and maybe later, Language Family).

-Each Project/Language should then list the available texts, lexicons, and comparative lexicons (diachronic or synchronic).

-Each Project, Lexicon, and Dictionary will have a project description that the user can enter (in the app), and this will be displayed as a readme of sorts for the project.